LaReiter/LaReiter.github.io/_posts/2021-11-14-playful-life.md

 ## You are not the game

-It is with the game, as it is with life.
-You are not this life.
-You will always be less important, than you might believe or want yourself to be.
+It is with the game, as it is in life.
+You (and your character) will always be less important, than you might believe or want yourself to be.
 But that realisation should strengthen you, and not diminish you.

-If **you** are not that important, then perhaps you should focus on what **you can do**.
+If **you** are not that important, then perhaps you should focus on external things.
 Detach yourself from you, and let that *you* be an instrument to own the game of life.

 When you detach yourself from *you*, you will experience a number of things.
 Since *you* are no longer the object of interest